 Be a little friend matchmaker.
 Help them notice their friend's similarities... sometimes little kids can be very oblivious.

 4. Serve as a bridge between the children.

 For example, you could start building a tower with blocks.
 Invite each child to take turns adding on to the tower... all of a sudden they've gone from complete solitary play to moving towards cooperative play!

 5. Gradually recede into the background once the children start interacting with one another.

 It is important to learn when to back off!

 6. Give your child lots of opportunities for success by finding many ways for them to interact with peers.

-I find that as I set up varied opportunities weekly for my son to interact with peers (1:1 playdates, small group playgroups, large group parties/preschool groups, meeting new friends at the park, etc.), he is more comfortable playing cooperatively and initiating play with new children.
+I find that as I set up varied opportunities weekly for my kids to interact with peers (1:1 playdates, small group playgroups, large group parties/preschool groups, meeting new friends at the park, etc.), they are more comfortable playing cooperatively and initiating play with new children.